sara-bianchi/Bulk_RNA_seq_pipeline/README.md

   	- Analysis
   		- Boxplots = boxplots of the selected genes (in the settings file), normalizing counts for the sizes of the samples
   		- Heatmaps = clustered heatmaps of z-score of TPM normalized counts for: the whole dataset, the selected genes in the settings file and the significative genes for each comparison (based on the logFC and pvalue threshold set in the settings file)
-  		- Modules = results of WGCNA analysis: violin plot and heatmap for the first principal component of each module in each sample, and scale free topology index plot.
+  		- Modules = results of WGCNA analysis: violin plot of the TPM values and heatmap for the eigenvector of each module in each sample, and scale free topology index plot.
+The boxplots show the average eigenvector value of each condition in each module, with or without normalization on the reciprocal standard deviation.
   	  		- GO = GO for the selected ontology of the genes belonging to each module
   	  		- Heatmaps = clustered heatmap of the z-score of TPM normalized counts for the genes belonging to each module
   	  	- Volcano_plots = volcano plots for each comparison (significative genes for logFC and pvalue are highlighted)